unicode-org/message-format-wg/spec/registry.md

 output.

-If both are specified, a _Bad Option_ error MUST be emitted and a _fallback value_ used as the resolved value of the _expression_.
+If both are specified, a _Bad Option_ error MUST be emitted and a _fallback value_ used as the _resolved value_ of the _expression_.

+If the _operand_ of the _expression_ is an implementation-defined date/time type, it can include _style options_, _field options_, or other option values.
+These are included in the resolved option values of the _expression_, with _options_ on the _expression_ taking priority over any option values of the _operand_.

 > [!NOTE]
 > The names of _options_ and their _values_ were derived from the